debuerreotype/docker-debian-eol-artifacts/README.md

 ## `debian/eol:slink`

 > Debian 2.1 *Slink* (March 9th, 1999): Named for the slinky-dog in the movie.
 Two more architectures were added, [Alpha](http://www.debian.org/ports/alpha/) and [SPARC](http://www.debian.org/ports/sparc/).
 With Wichert Akkerman as Project Leader, this release consisted of about 2250 packages and required 2 CDs in the official set.
 The key technical innovation was the introduction of apt, a new package management interface.
 Widely emulated, apt addressed issues resulting from Debian's continuing growth, and established a new paradigm for package acquisition and installation on Open Source operating systems.

+## `debian/eol:hamm`

+> Debian 2.0 *Hamm* (July 24th, 1998): Named for the piggy-bank in the *Toy Story* movies.
+This was the first multi-architecture release of Debian, adding support for the Motorola 68000 series architectures.
+With Ian Jackson as Project Leader, this release made the transition to libc6, and consisted of over 1500 packages maintained by over 400 developers.

+## `debian/eol:bo`

+> Debian 1.3 *Bo* (June 5th, 1997): Named for Bo Peep, the shepherdess.
+This release consisted of 974 packages maintained by 200 developers.

+## `debian/eol:rex`

+> Debian 1.2 *Rex* (December 12th, 1996): Named for the plastic dinosaur in the *Toy Story* movies.
+This release consisted of 848 packages maintained by 120 developers

+## `debian/eol:buzz`

+> Debian 1.1 *Buzz* (June 17th, 1996): This was the first Debian release with a code name.
+It was taken, like all others so far, from a character in one of the *Toy Story* movies...  in this case, Buzz Lightyear.
+By this time, Bruce Perens had taken over leadership of the Project from Ian Murdock, and Bruce was working at Pixar, the company that produced the movies.
+This release was fully ELF, used Linux kernel 2.0, and contained 474 packages.